Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- She tells him maybe with your cyber.beast controler I'll be able to see you in cyberspace one day

 	- Makkusu is given a cyberbeast and invited to be a cybervator
+		- Makkusu takes the cyber.beast given to him by Xenos/Airiona inviting him to join the Cyvolters which he in excitement misread as cybervators
+		- Airiona sends the invite to which Xenos scolds her because he wanted to trick him into joining.
+As he know he would never join knowing that it is the Cyvolters.

+			**Airiona(Scowling):** so you wanted to trick him?! right after she says this to their suprise they get a message accepting the invite.

+			They immediately or eventually realize that he does not know who they are.

+			**Xenos:** I guess it worked out in our favor after all

 ###	Act 2
 5. **Crossing The Threshold**<br>
 Episodes: 6, 7, 8, 9